allure-framework/allure-jasmine/README.md

     });
   }
 ```
 Note `done` callback!

+## Additional allure options
+- `{cleanDir: true}` - will cleanup `allure-results` directory before jasmine starts up

 ## TBD
 - Currently attachments are added to the test case instead of the current step.
 This needs to be fixed in
  `allure-js-commons`.
 - Add support for Features.
 - Add support to Jasmine1.
 Right now only Jasmine2 is available (do we really need this?).